MrShoenel/metrics-as-scores/paper/paper.md

 <!--
 -->
 Metrics As Scores carries out a number of statistical tests for fitted distributions.
-The results for each test are stored in a separate spreadsheet after the fitting process and may be used to further investigate how well certain distributions fit and what the alternatives may are.
+The results for each test are stored in a separate spreadsheet after the fitting process and may be used to further investigate how well certain distributions fit and what the alternatives are.
 The carried out tests are: Cramér--von Mises [@Cramr1928] and Kolmogorov--Smirnov one-sample [@Stephens1974] tests, Cramér--von Mises [@Anderson1962], Kolmogorov--Smirnov, and Epps--Singleton [@Epps1986] two-sample tests.
 The second sample required for the two-sample test is obtained by uniformly sampling from the fitted distribution's PPF.
 The best-fitting distribution is selected for pre-generating densities that are used by the web application, such that only the single best fit is used for visualization.